Interventional Radiology Training

 - Dialysis access and related intervention: Placement of tunneled hemodialysis catheters, peritoneal dialysis catheters, revision/thrombolysis of poorly functioning surgically placed AV fistulas and grafts.

-- Endovenous laser ablation of varicous veins - Placement of thin laser fiber in varicous veins for non-sugical treatment of venous insufficiency.
+- Endovenous laser ablation of varicous veins: Placement of thin laser fiber in various veins for non-surgical treatment of venous insufficiency.

 As you can see, there are many procedures that fall under the category of interventional.
-These procedures are peformed using different modalities such as CT, Ultrasound, and MRI's, for example.
+These procedures are performed using different modalities such as CT, Ultrasound, and MRI's, for example.
 Each one has it's advantages, depending on the type of procedure being performed.
-The purpose of this article is to get you familiar with common interventional radiology procedures.
+The purpose of this article is to get you familiar with common these procedures.
 This is by no means an exhaustive list of procedures that fall under the umbrella of interventional.
-To learn more about interventional radiology programs, we are currently featuring Sanford Brown Institute, which has a highly acclaimed vascular technology program.